chen42/presentations/antiviral.md

 <span id="drug">Entecavir </span> <span id="drug">Adefovir </span> <span id="drug">Tenofovir </span> <span id="drug">Telbivudine </span>

-* Lactic acidosis and severe hepatomegaly with steatosis is a more common adverse effect of the nucleoside analogs in the treatment of HIV, where they are always used in combination therapy, but these effects are much less likely to occur with monotherapy for treatment of hepatitis B.
+* Lactic acidosis and severe hepatomegaly with steatosis is a more common adverse effect of the nucleoside analogs in the treatment of HIV, where they are always used in combination therapy, but these effects are much <u>less</u> likely to occur with monotherapy for treatment of hepatitis B.

 * Severe acute exacerbations of hepatitis B have been reported in patients who have stopped taking the drug.

 ---

-#### Inhibitors of transcription
+### Immunoregulators

 * [Interferons](https://www.clinicalkey.com/#!/content/book/3-s2.0-B9780323080583000137?scrollTo=%23hl0000129) (IFNs)
 	* Potent cytokines that posses antiviral, antiproliferation (antineoplastic) and  immunomodulating  actions